-Let’s look at the best and worst branding of 2018, including tips on how to create a successful brand experience for your own business in 2019.
+Let’s look at the best and worst branding of 2018, including tips on creating a successful brand experience for your own business in 2019.

-Alexandria Ocasio-Cortez’ unconventional campaign is an excellent example of the influence strong design has over social, cultural, and even political movements.
+Alexandria Ocasio-Cortez’s unconventional campaign is an excellent example of the influence strong design has over social, cultural, and even political movements.

 Political campaign branding typically centers around traditional, familiar interpretations of American patriotism.
 Alexandria Ocasio-Cortez’s campaign took advantage of this widely held expectation by turning it on its head.

 Unorthodox branding choices were a hallmark of Ocasio-Cortez’s campaign.
 Those choices marked a serious departure from prosaic design constructs, and the message to everyone watching was clear: this candidate is different.